Interim Chief Financial Officer

 ph: x 107

-A seasoned fundraiser and enthusiastic roller-up of her sleeves, Peggy brings a decade of arts education nonprofit experience to her role as acting Development Director at NAAM.
+A seasoned fundraiser and enthusiastic roller-up of her sleeves, Peggy brings a decade of arts education nonprofit experience to her role as Development Director at NAAM.
 She is passionate about connecting community members to the mission of the Museum and inviting people in to be a part of shaping the important arts and social justice work happening at NAAM.
 Born and raised in the northwest (and a proud UW graduate!), Peggy currently resides in South Seattle with her family.

 Facilities, Rentals and Events Manager